-Like all cosmetic products, mineral makeup has its fans and its critics.
+Like all cosmetic products, mineral makeup also has its fans and its critics.

-- Fans love the easy-to-apply, natural-looking and long-lasting glow, and people with sensitive skin like the fact they can use makeup without fear of an allergic reaction.
+- Fans love the easy-to-apply, natural-looking and long-lasting glow.
+People with sensitive skin like the fact they can use makeup without fear of an allergic reaction.

-- Critics, on the other hand, find minerals drying, irritating, accentuates wrinkles and that the colours have an ashy undertone – a particular problem for darker skin tones.
+- Critics find mineral makeup drying, irritating and that it accentuates wrinkles.
+Also, some colours may have an ashy undertone – a particular problem for darker skin tones.

-In theory, mineral makeup is suitable for everyone: all ages, skin tones and skin types.
-Of course, everyone’s skin is unique and minerals work better for some people than others.
-It may work better for people with normal to slightly oily skins, rather than those with dry or really oily skin.
+In theory, mineral makeup is suitable for everyone – that is, all ages, skin tones and skin types.
+Of course, everyone’s skin is unique and minerals can work better for some people than others.
+As each brand uses different combinations of ingredients, ultimately some will work better on your skin.

-Ultimately, it is all about trying different brands to see what works.
+It is all about trying different brands to see what works.
 Most makeup brands have free or cheap samples available.
-It is also worth remembering that retail outlets offer makeovers, allowing you to try a product for free to see if it meets your requirements.
+It is also worth remembering that retail outlets offer makeovers, allowing you to try a product for free.

 Attributes of Mineral Makeup

-- Virtually no risk of allergy or irritation: Even a good quality natural cosmetic doesn’t carry a 100% guarantee, but the likelihood of a reaction is less likely than products with a long list of ingredients.
-The most irritating ingredients in standard cosmetics like fragrance and preservatives aren’t found in pure mineral makeup.
-Watch out for the ingredient bismuth oxychloride which may cause skin irritation for some people.
+- Virtually no risk of allergy or irritation.
+While no cosmetic carries a 100% guarantee, minerals are less likely to cause issue than a product with many ingredients.
+Known irritants, like fragrance and preservative, aren’t found in pure mineral makeup.
+The ingredient bismuth oxychloride may cause skin irritation for some.

-- Long shelf life: Loose minerals last a long time and don’t go off like traditional liquid and cream formulations.
-Cream and liquid mineral products contain ingredients like water, wax and oil which will eventually go off.
+- Has a long shelf life and last a long time after being opened.
+They don’t go off like liquid and cream products that contain ingredients like wax and oil, which naturally deteriorate over time.

-- Anti-inflammatory properties: Zinc oxide has anti-inflammatory properties and can have a calming effect on the skin.
+- Anti-inflammatory properties.
+Zinc oxide has anti-inflammatory properties and can have a calming effect on the skin.
 This is useful for certain skin issues, like rosacea.
-Some dermatologists believe that mineral cosmetics are a better option for those recovering from chemical peels, laser treatments and cosmetic surgery.
-Reading various dermatology-related forums on the internet, some people with rosacea and acne have had positive experiences with pure mineral makeup, especially the ones without bismuth oxychloride.
+Some dermatologists believe that mineral cosmetics are a good option for those recovering from chemical peels, laser treatments and cosmetic surgery.

 Mineral Makeup Brands

-Of course, going back to clever marketing, some companies will slap “mineral” on products to gear us into thinking that is is somehow better for our skin than regular makeup!
+Of course, some companies will slap “mineral” on products to get us thinking it is somehow better for our skin than other makeup.

-The companies below provide a wide range of mineral makeup products and none of them test on animals (a few are even Leaping Bunny certified.
+The companies below provide a wide range of mineral makeup products.
+None of them tests on animals and a few are even Leaping Bunny certified.
 We’ve used various items from them and they’ve worked well for us.